 This post may contain affiliate links.
 I may receive compensation when you click on links to those products.
 If you want to support my website and blogging efforts, you can do so at no additional cost to you.
 For more information, you can read my full disclosure page here.

 Let me be completely honest with you.
 I have a hard time saying no. In my personal and professional life, I tend to be an overachiever.
-Need me to stay late to finish a project?
+Need me to work late to finish a project?
 I can do that.
 Want me to come to a baseball game with you, even though I just spent twelve hours working?
 I’ll be there.

 As I get busier in my business and with my family, I am learning that I need to say no more often.
 I have a toddler, a home, and a business.
 I can’t say yes to everything.
 So, I have decided to start saying no more often, and I think you should too!

 While it may seem like you are turning down opportunities to grow in your professional or personal life, in reality, you are preparing yourself for the BEST opportunities.
 Why say yes to a $50 blog post if you can get paid $150 for it?

 As an entrepreneur, I still struggle with saying no to opportunities that I know aren’t worth my time and energy.
 I was raised to think that if someone was offering to pay me, I accepted, even if the pay was lower than my worth.

 What I’ve learned about entrepreneurship, is that you can pick and choose what you can and want to work on.
 You don’t have to say yes to every project that comes along.
 Sure, money is nice, but do you really want to work on something that you hate doing only because it brings you an income?
 That sounds more like a 9-5 job for me.
 I know I’m not the only one who pursued entrepreneurship to escape having to do a bunch of tasks I’d rather not do for another person’s gain.